Haitian conflict: Escalation

-The gangs responded to the growth of the vigilante groups with counter-attacks that killed community leaders who expressed support for self-defense actions.
 In January 2023, 18 police officers were murdered in Port-au-Prince by the Gran Grif gang.
 This prompted riots organized by the police as well as Fantom 509, a police-allied gang.
 By March 2023, Haitian officials speculated that up to 90% of the capital was controlled by gangs.
-In April 2023, three gangs, namely Titanyen, Base 5 Secondes, and Canaan, conducted an "offensive" in the Cabaret commune, outside Port-au-Prince, in an attempt to break a blockade imposed by local self-defense groups.
+A series of battles between gangs in early March led to the deaths of 208 people, and kidnappings jumped 72% from the first quarter of the previous year.
+Doctors, lawyers, and other wealthy members of society were kidnapped and held for ransom.
+Jean-Dickens and Abigail Toussaint, a Haitian American couple, were kidnapped on 18 March and later released.
+Robert Denis, the director of the TV station Canal Bleu, was kidnapped on 11 April; also Harold Marzouka, the Vice-Consul of Saint Kitts and Nevis and CEO of Haiti Plastics, was kidnapped on 15 April.
+In April 2023, three gangs (Titanyen, Base 5 Secondes, and Canaan) conducted an offensive in the Cabaret commune, outside Port-au-Prince, in an attempt to break a blockade imposed by local self-defense groups.
 At least 100 people were killed in the fighting.
+On 9 April, three police officers were killed in an ambush by the Ti Makak gang in the Thomassin neighborhood.
 On 14 April, another battle erupted in Port-au-Prince's Cité Soleil between G-Pep's Nan Brooklyn gang and G9's Belekou and Boston gangs.
 The clash lasted six days and resulted in at least 70 deaths.

+According to leaked American documents in late February, the Wagner Group began to explore pathways and expressed interest in intervening in Haiti.

 Lynchings of gang members by vigilantes grew in frequency: 30 lynchings were reported in May, double the number in April, which killed 150 people.
 In Pétion-Ville, checkpoints were established by residents to conduct identity checks in order to identify gang members.
-Machetes were also distributed in the capital in an effort to curb the gang violence.
+Machetes were distributed in the capital in an effort to curb the gang violence.
 In response to the growth of the bwa kale movement, President Ariel Henry asked that the initiators of the movement "calm down" and hand over suspected bandits and gang members to the police.